sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 - **Windows line endings**:
   - If scripts fail with syntax errors, check for Windows line endings
   - Fix with `dos2unix *.sh`

+- **blastdbcmd errors**:
+  - If you get "Entry not found" errors, verify the sequence IDs exist in the original FASTA
+  - Make sure reference databases were created with the `-parse_seqids` flag
+  - Check that chromosome/scaffold IDs match exactly between your entry_batch file and the database

 ## Advanced Options